 Download.
 You can save images to your computer with a preview as TIFF files.

 NASA Worldview: About 900 Free Online Hi-Res Satellite Images For Keen Studying

-up-to-date images provide information on disaster management (fires, floods) and air quality.
+The app from NASA’s EOSDIS allows interactive browsing of full-resolution satellite imagery available globally, in near real-time (after three hours of retrieval).
+The up-to-date images provide information on disaster management (fires, floods) and air quality.
 Browsing is available

 from a PC, tablet, or smartphone.

 Imagery.
 Hi-resolution images from MODIS, EOS LANCE, EOSDIS DAACs, NOAA, etc.